basil4240/termii-node/README.md

-Official Node.js SDK for the [Termii API](https://termii.com).
+Node.js SDK for the [Termii API](https://termii.com).
 Send SMS, verify phone numbers, and manage messaging at scale with a simple, type-safe interface.

 ## Features